Skip to Main Content

 University-town hotel design has a difficult brief.
 Academic environments generate strong local iconography, but that iconography can tip quickly into licensed merchandise territory if handled without restraint.
 The Graduate brand has navigated this by treating campus culture as a starting point for atmosphere rather than a surface for decoration.
 In Tempe, that means engaging with ASU's desert modernist context and the particular visual texture of a Sun Belt campus city: warm tones, open sight lines, and a colour register drawn from sandstone and sky rather than green-and-gold pennants.

 Properties in this tier of the Graduate portfolio typically feature communal spaces designed to function across multiple dayparts, from morning coffee through evening socialising, in ways that serve both hotel guests and local residents.
 This mixed-use approach to lobbies and ground-floor programming is more common in the adaptive-reuse hotel category, seen in properties like the Chicago Athletic Association in Chicago, than in new-build university hotels.
-Whether Graduate Tempe has achieved that level of programmatic depth is worth assessing in person, but the brand's track record elsewhere in the portfolio supports the ambition.
+Graduate Tempe aims for that level of programmatic depth.

 Tempe's Position Within the Arizona Hotel Scene